 Thank goodness the fidget fad is fading.

-Even though every child has one hidden away in their pocket or backpack, the intense obsession with every kind of fidget spinners is slowly dwindling.
+Even though every child has one hidden away in their pocket or backpack, the intense obsession with every kind of fidget spinner is slowly dwindling.

 Truthfully, a fad is a fad.
 Fidgets can be helpful for some kids in some situations.
 I can see how some teachers would find them a complete nuisance in the classroom.
 BUT, on the other hand, it’s awesome that another fine motor fad made its way back to popularity.